Gamithra/Matrix-pairwise-ranking-bot/README.md

-# Planter 🌱
+# plantoid 🌱

-A Matrix bot for ranking "plandidates" (plan candidates) using pairwise comparisons and Elo ratings.
+a matrix bot for ranking plandidates using pairwise comparisons and Elo ratings

-## Features
+## features

-- **Add plandidates**: Tag the bot in any room with `@planter add <your plandidate>`
+- **add plandidates**: Tag the bot in any room with `@[bot_name] add <plandidate>`
-- **Reveal rankings**: Tag the bot with `@planter reveal` to see current rankings
+- **reveal rankings**: Tag the bot with `@[bot_name] reveal` to see current rankings
-- **Private voting**: DM the bot to participate in pairwise ranking
+- **private voting**: DM the bot to participate in pairwise ranking
-- **Elo algorithm**: Uses Elo rating system for fair, relative rankings
+- **Elo algorithm**: uses Elo rating system for fair, relative rankings
-- **Simple storage**: All data stored in JSON files (no database needed!)
+- **simple storage**: all data stored in JSON files

-## How It Works
+## how tf it work

-1. Anyone can add plandidates by tagging the bot in a room
+1. anyone can add plandidates by tagging the bot in a room
-2. Users DM the bot to vote on pairs of plandidates
+2. users DM the bot to vote on pairs of plandidates
-3. The bot presents pairs the user hasn't voted on yet
+3. the bot presents pairs the user hasn't voted on yet
-4. User choices update Elo ratings
+4. user choices update Elo ratings
-5. Rankings can be revealed at any time
+5. rankings can be revealed at any time

-## Setup
+## setup

-### Prerequisites
+### prerequisites

 - Python 3.8+
 - A Matrix account for the bot